 If you open your Instagram app, close your eyes, and hold your phone up to your ear, you might hear a small buzzing sound.
 This is the sound of the Beyhive, curiously activated around a new IG account that has had us scratching our heads for the past week.

 In less than a week, Rose IV You (@roseivyou) has amassed over 26k followers — despite only following Beyoncé, Nicki Minaj, Netflix, Tidal, and Kelly Rowland in return — and it’s growing by the minute as people both within and outside of the Beygency debate its legitimacy.
 After wrapping up her joint OTR II tour with Jay-Z, most fans expected Beyoncé to take at least a few months to herself before releasing any new content or campaigns.
-But if the rumors about Rose IV You are true, Bey has her foot on our necks once again, and we don’t even know why.
+But if the rumours about Rose IV You are true, Bey has her foot on our necks once again, and we don’t even know why.